-On 29 May 2020, EBA published its Guidelines on loan origination and monitoring that expect Banks to develop robust and prudent standards to ensure newly originated loans are assessed properly.
+On 29 May 2020, EBA published its Guidelines on loan origination and monitoring that expect banks to develop robust and prudent standards to ensure newly originated loans are assessed properly.
 The Guidelines set requirements for assessing the borrowers' creditworthiness together with the handling of information and data for the purposes of such assessments.
 In these requirements, the Guidelines bring together the EBA's prudential and consumer protection objectives.
-The application of the Guidelines for newly originated loans needs to be in place within Q2 2021, while gradually and until Q2 2024 the application of the Guidelines needs to be expanded to existing loans that have been renegotiated and to the stock of existing loans.
+The application of the Guidelines for newly originated loans took place within Q2 2021, while gradually and until Q2 2024 the application of the Guidelines was expanded to existing loans that have been renegotiated and to the stock of existing loans.